1

 Minimum Qualifications

-Minnesota Merit Minimum Qualifications
+Minnesota Merit System Minimum Qualifications

-Chisago County Preferred Qualifications:
+Chisago County Preferred Qualifications

 Examination Process

 The examination will consist of a rating of training and experience based on the information you provide in your application and your responses to the supplemental questions included in the application process.
-You must read the questions carefully, answer truthfully, and include any experience claimed in your answers to the supplemental questions in the "work experience" section of your application.
+You must read the questions carefully, answer truthfully, and include any experience claimed in your answers to the supplemental questions in the Work Experience section of your application.
 Any experience claimed in your answers to the supplemental questions but not included in the Work Experience section of you application will not be credited.
-You will be asked to verify your degree with official transcripts upon hire.

 Once your application has been submitted changes cannot be made.
-If you have a change in location availability or your contact information changes, please email
+If you have a change in location availability or your contact information changes please email with the new information and include your applicant ID.

 Note: This is a two step application process